 Following the implementation of French Law No 2012-1442 of 24 December 2012 seeking the suspension of the manufacture, import, export and marketing of any food packaging containing Bisphenol A (BPA), the use of food containers containing BPA in direct contact with the food is banned since January 1, 2015 for all foods products.
-The law is applicable to all products which are manufactured using BPA or where BPA is "intentionally" used to manufacture part or the entire final product or where BPA comes from an environmental or adventitious source.
-The law specifically bans the production and import of product to be marketed into the French Territory.
+The law is applicable to all products which are manufactured using BPA or where BPA is "intentionally" used to manufacture part or the entire final product or where BPA comes from an environmental or adventitious source (such as water pipes or metal containers during processing).
+The law specifically bans the production and import of these products to be marketed in the French Territory.
 However, if the product is custom-cleared in a French port, it must comply with French regulations and must be BPA free.
-If the product is custom-cleared in another EU member State (MS) port and transits through France for distribution in another MS, it does not have to comply.
-The same applies if the shipment is split in France for further distribution in other MS. A food product coming from a third country being custom-cleared in a French port will have to comply to French regulations, even if it is not being marketed in France.
-The only way to avoid this issue would be to custom-clear the product at its final destination in another Member State (MS), the product being shipped in-bond between the French port and the final destination in another MS. In case of inspection of products showing noncompliance, the fine will be a maximum of $\in$ 450 per non-compliant product (third class fine): as example, in a non-compliant shipment of cans, each can will be counted as non-compliant product.
+If the product is custom-cleared in another EU Member State (MS) port and transits through France for distribution in another MS, it does not have to comply.
+The same applies if the shipment is split in France for further distribution in another MS. A food product coming from a third country being custom-cleared in a French port would have to comply with French regulations, even if it is not being marketed in France.
+The only way to avoid this issue would be to custom-clear the product at its final destination in another MS. In case of inspection of products showing noncompliance, the fine will be a maximum of € 450 per non-compliant product (third-class fine): as example, in a non-compliant shipment of cans, each can will be counted as noncompliant product.
 The court has the possibility to modulate the fine depending on the case (first case infringement vs multiple offender).
+For more information, see GAIN report FR9090.